 The bling bling sparkle of diamond earrings are definitely attention-grabbing, but what if you’re looking for a more subtle, sophisticated look?
 Enter: emerald earrings.

-Emerald earrings are a great gemstone choice for everything from anniversaries to birthdays — emerald is the designated May birthstone — and they come in everything from studs to hoops, giving you plenty of options when shopping for the perfect present.
+Earrings featuring these green gemstones are a great choice for everything from anniversaries to birthdays — emerald is the designated May birthstone — and they come in everything from studs to hoops, giving you plenty of options when shopping for the perfect present.
 Ready to start shopping?
 Here’s everything you need to know about earring styles before you buy.

 Styles of emerald earrings

 Every emerald gemstone is unique with its own look — just like the person you’re buying for.